 My likes were all coming from India.
 I had no ties to India, no art collection, no email contacts, no blog readers….so I was literally paying a company, or firm in India to like my photo.
 I bought likes, spent money, and didn’t actually build an authentic audience.

 Real Fans: You can buy fans, but why not build a real following instead.
 Building an organic audience takes time, and is all about finding true fans who like your brand and your art.
 The consistent posing of quality content that people want to like, share, and comment about is worth more than 1000k paid likes that don’t actually care about your creative work.

 Losing Fans: You will oftentimes plateau and not gain followers (or even lose followers) if you relied heavily on paid promotions in the past and switch your strategy to gaining real authentic followers.
 This transition is natural.
 Your accounts most likely have a large number of bots and fake accounts following you which you probably paid for.

 Weeks after my social media promotional mishap, my recent new likes and follows slowly began to nose dive.
 This was because those paid for likes and followers were inauthentic.
 I appeared to be losing followers.
 But my numbers began to cease declining, and slowly began to gain followers again.

 While this blog post may seem to warn against boosting and promoting, this doesn’t mean that you should avoid promotions.
 You can still receive success from paid promotions if you use them strategically.

-Think about whats in your calendar and creative wheel house that you can leverage and market: If you have a new art piece you want to showcase, a big solo exhibition or art event coming up or something else you want to promote, you can use promotions to boost it.
-What ever you are trying to market and promoted and marketed in front of more people.
-Yes, you will receive some real new fans along the way (but expect to be buying paid likes, bots and fake accounts too).
+Think about what’s in your calendar and creative wheelhouse that you can leverage and market: If you have a new art piece you want to showcase, a big solo exhibition or art event coming up, or something else you want to promote, you can use promotions to boost it.
+Whatever you are trying to market and promote, get it in front of more people.
+Yes, you will receive some real new fans along the way (but expect to be buying paid likes, bots, and fake accounts too).